kislaysriyak/Sentinel-Decentralized-AI-driven-cyberdefence/Blockchain/README.md

 #Blockchain
-THis folder contains all the codes related to the Blockchain part of the project.
+This folder contains all the codes related to the Blockchain part of the project.